 Mosquitoes collected from our traps are brought back to our laboratory for identification and testing.
 The mosquitoes are frozen in order preserve the samples and ease this process.
 After freezing, every mosquito is counted and sorted by gender and species.
 The female Culex pipiens mosquito is the mosquito we are most interested in, as it is the primary mosquito that can transmit disease to humans in our area.
 The Culex mosquitoes are broken down into pools (50 per pool maximum) and tested for West Nile virus.
 Other collected mosquito species are discarded after quantity and species data has been recorded.

 Our Testing Methods

-Currently, we utilize the RAMP® (Rapid Analyte Measurement Platform) system to test mosquito samples for West Nile virus.
+Currently, we utilize Real Time quantitative Polymerase Chain Reaction (RT-qPCR) to test mosquito samples for West Nile Virus.

 RT-qPCR testing is done by taking either a single mosquito or a pool of up to 50 mosquitoes and grinding them in a small vial with a saline solution.
 This grinding releases West Nile Virus particles into the solution.
 The samples are centrifuged at high speed to isolate mosquito fragments at the bottom of the tube.
 The saline solution containing West Nile Virus is processed to remove all fats, proteins and carbohydrates leaving behind only the genetic material (RNA and DNA).
 The cleaned sample is then utilized in a process that relies on the enzyme polymerase to greatly amplify the amount of DNA in the sample.
 The increase in DNA during the amplification process is optically detected with the help of a fluorescent dye.
 Samples that contain West Nile Virus will have amplification that can be detected by an increase in the fluorescence of the sample.
 Samples that do not have West Nile virus will fail to amplify and no increase in fluorescence is detected.